Kayjim/javascript-tts-spring/Lesson 04 - Functions - Part 2.md

 console.log(greeting) //undefined
 ```

-Blocks DO NOT have their own scope
+Blocks do have their own scope when let and const are used.

 ```javascript
 for(let i = 0; i < 10; i++) {